 Prospecting is expensive, being confined principally to ravines and gulches, but in nearly all cases successful where persons have had the means to give it a fair trial.

 There are any quantity of one horse whiskey sellers from Oregon and Similkameen.
 We have no doubt but that we will do well.

 Signed Hiram Robinson and James Sellers

 Ps.
 I forgot to give you a description of the character of the gold we get; it is all coarse.
-Dave Potts & Co. have taken out the largest pieces as yet, some of them over fifty dollars solid gold—I believe three pieces—and quite a large number of nuggets weighing from 20 to 40 dollars.
+Dave Potts & Co. have taken out the largest pieces as yet, some of them over fifty dollars solid gold—I believe three pieces—and quite a large number of lightn1ngs weighing from 20 to 40 dollars.
 Besides this, a number of other companies have taken out nearly as large pieces.”